StoreDev/StoreLib/README.md

 ## Usage:

-First, you must initization of the DisplayCatalogHandler with the settings of your choice.
-During initization the handler can be set to us any market, locale, or endpoint.
+First, you must initialize the DisplayCatalogHandler with the settings of your choice.
+During which, the handler can be set to use any market, locale, or endpoint.
 ```csharp
 DisplayCatalogHandler dcathandler = new DisplayCatalogHandler(DataContracts.DCatEndpoint.Production, new DataContracts.Locale(DataContracts.Market.US, DataContracts.Lang.en, true));
 ```